 President Obama Proposes Social Security Equality for Gay Couples

 This week the President proposed a budget fix for gay couples seeking Social Security benefits.
 The budget included language that would remove a legal barrier prohibiting same-sex couples in non-marriage equality states from receiving certain Social Security spousal benefits.
 If the budget is approved, U.S. code would be changed so that married same-sex couples would be eligible for these benefits even if they live in a state that does not recognize gay marriage.

-In addition, Obama’s proposal budget will continue the funding seen for HIV/Aids programs at fiscal year 2015 levels and in some cases provides for a modest boost in allocations, according to The Washington Blade.
+In addition, Obama’s proposed budget will continue the funding seen for HIV/Aids programs at the fiscal year 2015 levels and in some cases provides for a modest boost in allocations, according to The Washington Blade.

 The budget also highlights the importance of programs targeting high-risk groups for HIV/AIDS, such as gay and bisexual men, as outlined in the National AIDS Strategy.

 Candice Swanepoel’s New Denim Collection Will Help Raise Money for Moms Living with HIV/AIDS

 South African supermodel Candice Swanepoel has been a supporter of amfAR (the Foundation for AIDS Research) and this week the Victoria’s Secret Angel launched a collaboration with Mother Denim to help benefit mothers2mothers, an organization dedicated to training mothers currently living with HIV to work with healthcare providers to peer-educate other HIV positive mothers and mothers-to-be.

 The Candice Swanepoel for Mother Denim collection will feature 90’s-style t-shirts and denim and will be available this month.

 Despite the mandate from the Affordable Care Act that bans insurance companies from discriminating against patients with preexisting conditions, many are getting around the restriction by charging HIV/AIDs patients much higher rates for their drugs.